 - Remove the bacon to a small plate.
 Salt and pepper the chicken thighs generously.

 - In the bacon fat sear the chicken thighs over high heat, browning only on all sides.
 Remove the thighs to a plate.

-- While still over high heat, deglaze the brown bits on the bottom of the pan with the red wine.
-Lower the heat and continue cooking, stirring the bits off the bottom, then adding the broth and simmering for a few minutes.
+- While still over high heat, deglaze the brown bits on the bottom of the pan with the wine.
+Lower the heat and continue cooking, stirring the bits off the bottom, then adding the broth and simmering for 5-7 minutes.
 Add the onion mixture back in, followed by the chicken pieces, and then add the potato pieces and bacon in.
 Lastly, add the thyme and rosemary in to the pan.